Vitamin B1 (thiamine or aneurine):

 Vitamin B8 (biotin or vitamin H):

-Vitamin B8 is made by bacteria in the intestinal flora.
+Vitamin B8 is produced by bacteria in the intestinal flora.

 It is involved in :

-- Synthesis of fatty acids (helps transform fatty acids)
+- Fatty acid synthesis (helps transform fatty acids)

 - Energy production

-- The metabolism of carbohydrates, proteins, amino acids and lipids
+- metabolism of carbohydrates, proteins, amino acids and lipids

 - Soy